-The supplier shall identify all materials and articles that have definite characteristics of quality degradation with age or environment.
-The Supplier shall affix shelf life information directly on the material container or article as well as annotating on the Certificate of Conformance.
+Supplier shall identify all materials and articles that have definite characteristics of quality degradation with age or environment.
+The Supplier shall affix this information directly on the material container or article as well as annotating on the Certificate of Conformance.
 This identification shall indicate the date useful life was initiated and the date or cycle at which the useful life will be expended.

-The material Shelf life expiration date shall always be at the end of a calendar month.

 When environment is a factor in determining useful life, the indication shall include the storage conditions (i.e. temperature, humidity, etc.) required to achieve the stated life.
-The finished product's shelf life must have 85% still remaining upon receipt at the Buyer's facility, unless authorized by buyer.
-Shelf life shall not be recertified for the Buyer's product without prior approval.
+As a minimum, the life of the finished product must have 85% still remaining upon receipt at the Buyer's facility.
+In addition, shelf life shall not be recertified for the Buyer's product without prior approval.